Our Beginnings Run Deep

 1890- 1893

-J. B. Freeman purchases acreage in the gorge from M.L.
-Toms, H. and S. Ewart, J. W. and L. C. Freeman, and J. H. and L. Freeman.
+J. B. Freeman purchases additional acreage from M.L.
+Toms, H. and S. Ewart, J.W., and L.C.
+Freeman, and J. H. and L. Freeman.

 1891

-Steps Constructed to Chimney Rock.
+Steps are constructed to Chimney Rock.

 1892